 Once you have visited the statue and had your fill of the expansive harbor views, head up the hill a little to see the Old Point Loma Lighthouse, a San Diego icon since 1855.
-The lighthouse is now a museum and visitors can enter it and view some of the living areas.
+The lighthouse is now a museum and visitors can enter and view some of the living areas.

 Close by, at one of the highest sections, there is a great observation deck that gives you a view of the Pacific on the ocean side part of Point Loma.
-You can leisurely sit there and enjoy the ocean breezes or watch over as the whales journey south during their annual migration.
+You can leisurely sit there and enjoy the ocean breezes or watch over as the whales make the journey south during their annual migration.

-I have been to the tide pools at optimum viewing times when the tide is low and you get to see all sorts of interesting sea creatures.
+I have been to the tide pools at optimum viewing times when the tide is low, and you get to see all sorts of interesting sea creatures.
 When I used to come here, parking was never a problem but now it is lucky if you could find a space.